VicSales28/project-tryunfo/README.md

 # Tryunfo 🥷

-My new project produced while I was studying ReactJS at Trybe Programming School.
+I developed this project while I was studying ReactJS at Trybe Programming School.

 The user person is able to create a personalized deck of cards in ninja style.